lowlighter/astar/README.md

     })
 ```

-If you want to reuse same map but with different option, just create instance with multiple **options** objects.
+If you want to reuse same map but with different option, just create instance with multiple `options` objects.
 ```javascript
     let graph = new Astar.Configuration(map, layer1, layer2, layer3)
 ```

 ### Cost function
-Cost function takes will be called with two **Node** instances : source node and destination node.
+Cost function takes will be called with two `Node` instances : source node and destination node.
 It must returns a number or `null`.

-While it's possible to use `Infinity` and negatives values, it isn't recommanded because it can leads to suspicious behaviour.
+While it's possible to use `Infinity` and negatives values, it isn't advised because it can leads to suspicious behaviours.

 Most of the time, you'll only need the second argument, but you may want to use the first one to detect transitions.
 For example, going from plains to mountains may cost 2 whereas going from mountains to mountains may cost only 1.